ZungBang/burpfs/README.rst

 **BurpFS** is in its rough-around-the-edges alpha stage.
 Expect breakage.
 Please report Bugs_.

+You must set the client machine that you mount the filesystem on as a ``restore-client`` at the server side.

 If you intend to mount a Windows backup file set with **BurpFS**, you'll need to set ``split_vss=1`` in the Windows client configuration file, or else all files will contain extra bytes (the VSS